Cogitri/gentoo-overlay-seadep/README.md

 ## Installing

 Create a local overlay (https://wiki.gentoo.org/wiki/Overlay/Local_overlay) and copy the files of this repo into it.
-After that you just have to emerge easy-ebook-viewer
+After that you just have to emerge ebook-viewer